AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models

 \subsection{Dataset Curation}

 Constructing \ourbench required carefully isolating image–question pairs that specifically test individual AVAs.
-Existing MLLM and VQA datasets often blend multiple perceptual abilities, complicating direct assessments~\cite{tong2024eyes,zhang2024mme,yu2023mm}.
+Existing MLLM and VQA datasets often blend multiple perceptual abilities, complicating direct assessments~\citep{tong2024eyes,zhang2024mme,yu2023mm}.
 To achieve clear isolation, we assembled a comprehensive suite comprising image–question pairs from \textbf{26} diverse datasets, explicitly aligning each pair with a single targeted AVA.
 These datasets span a broad range of domains—including general scenes, wildlife (e.g., birds, fungi, plants), vehicles, indoor/outdoor settings, and remote-sensing imagery.

-To construct the benchmark for an AVA, image–question pairs were carefully designed or adapted to focus solely on that AVA.
-For instance, the original question \textit{“What's the depth of the car from the camera?”} involves both localization and depth estimation.
+Given an AVA, image–question pairs in \ourbench were carefully designed or adapted to focus solely on that AVA.
+For instance, the question \textit{“What's the depth of the car from the camera?”} involves both localization and depth estimation.
 To isolate depth estimation, we explicitly provide the car’s bounding box.
 This approach enables fine-grained diagnostic insights into VFMs' AVA-specific strengths and weaknesses.
-Detailed examples are illustrated in \autoref{fig: overall_ava}, with further details specific below and in the Appendix.
+Examples are illustrated in \autoref{fig: overall_ava}, with details below and in the \autoref{-ss: ava-bench_details}.